mongodb/chatbot/packages/mongodb-chatbot-ui/README.md

 # MongoDB Chatbot UI

-The official React client for the [MongoDB Chatbot Framework](https://mongodb.github.io/chatbot/).
+The React components for the [MongoDB Chatbot Framework](https://mongodb.github.io/chatbot/).

+## Documentation

+To learn more about the MongoDB Chatbot UI components, check out the [documentation](https://mongodb.github.io/chatbot/ui/).

 ## Install